STATE OF NEVADA

 Assistant

-An assistant license is appropriate for an applicant meeting the eligibility requirements and seeking to practice under the supervision of at least 1 supervising speech-language pathologist.
+An assistant license is appropriate for an applicant meeting the eligibility requirements and seeking to practice under a supervising speech-language pathologist.

 Eligibility & Application Requirements